AnalyticsAutomated/analytics_automated/README.md

 Middleware layer for exposing analytics and distributed computing jobs as web services.

+It's easy for Scientists, Researchers, Data Scientists and analysts to build models but more often than not they don't get turned in to useful and usable services.
+This middleware is targeted at streamlining the process for turning predictive software into a service for users.

 Essentially users can send data as a REST call to a pre-configured analysis or prediction task and after some asynchronous processing they can come back and get the results via REST.
 POSTing data and starting a worker is done. libraries